 In addition to making yourself known via online outlets, be sure to attend conferences, workshops and other events where you can meet people in the event planning industry.
 You will want to connect with businesses you can partner with and that might become potential clients.
 You will also want to focus on meeting people that make up your event’s target audience.

-Networking with venues and businesses that provide services like catering, musical entertainment, photography, floral arrangements is also an important part of building your business.
+Networking with Businesses and Event Venues in Sydney that provide services like catering, musical entertainment, photography, floral arrangements is also an important part of building your business.
 If you use these vendors regularly, you will be able to get good deals on their services for savings that you can pass on to clients.
+One of these vendors may be security, especially if you are planning events on a large scale.
+Using event security services will help your event be safe and give more visibility to this vendor.

 Create a Mailing List